Somersault: Direction

 Arabian saltos begin backwards, continue with a half twist to forwards, and end with one or more saltos forwards.
 They can be trained by beginning with an Arabian dive roll and adding a front salto to it.
 They are counted as front tumbling in women's artistic gymnastics and back tumbling in men's artistic gymnastics.

-Twists

-Somersaults are often completed with twists.

 Multiple rotations

 By 2003, the tucked double back salto had become common in women's gymnastics.
 The triple back salto exists in men's gymnastics but was rarely competed until 2017.

-In 2019, American gymnast Simone Biles was the first woman to compete a back triple double: two saltos backwards with three twists in a tucked position.